Choosing a micro SD card for your Raspberry Pi is a mess.

-Yes, a micro SD card is not as expensive as a graphics card or a processor, so it’s not a big deal.
-But you need to know the truth 🙂
+A micro SD card is not as expensive as a graphic card or a processor, so it’s not a big deal.
+However, you need to know the truth :).

-To help you best, I needed to choose my recommended products on real data, not only on my experience.
+To help you best, I needed to choose my recommended products on real data and not only based on my experience.

 That’s why you’ll find in this post a complete review of the SD cards I currently have at home, and a few more I bought just for this comparison.

-I’ll give you some general advices to choose a micro SD card the right way, then benchmark all my SD cards to know the real performances, and finally give you my opinion about this
+I’ll give you some general advice to help you choose a micro SD card the right way, then benchmark all my SD cards to showcase the real performance, and also give you my personal opinion.

 How to Choose a Micro SD Card?